snipline/documentation/source/desktop/advanced/search.html.md

 ## Escaping search syntax

-Sometimes you may wish to search dashes (`-`) or other characters that are used in the Lunr search syntax.

-To do this, use a backslash (`\`) before the character you wish to keep
+When you wish to search dashes (`-`) or other characters that are used in the Lunr search syntax you can use a backslash (`\`) before the character you wish to keep.

 ~~~
 git \-\-log